jingelrpg/coc-vft/README.md

   all memories about her mother come back.
   Gosia realizes that it was caused by the same mysterious force.
   She decides to fight back.
-  After a few days she returns to Orłowo beach at night and suddenly hears the voices of her friends, seeming to come from Torpedownia.
+  After a few days she returns to Babie Doły beach at night and suddenly hears the voices of her friends, seeming to come from Torpedownia.
   She convinces Radek to investigate the incident together with her